reduxjs/redux/docs/recipes/ServerRendering.md

 ### Handling the Request

-The first thing that we need to do on every request is create a new Redux store instance.
+The first thing that we need to do on every request is to create a new Redux store instance.
 The only purpose of this store instance is to provide the initial state of our application.

 When rendering, we will wrap `<App />`, our root component, inside a `<Provider>` to make the store available to all components in the component tree, as we saw in [Usage with React](../basics/UsageWithReact.md).